 Would you like even more valuable ‘how-to’ information?

-If you like the straight-to-the-point easy-to-use information that I provide, consider purchasing one or all of my sailing/sailboat guides.
-My aim is to make it easier to get out sailing.
-The industry is full of disingenuous marine sales people eager to take money from newbies…salty sea dogs make ‘youngsters’ (aged 20 to 70) feel awkward because they don’t know a particular sailing term…and sailing books are full of complicated equations, charts and explanations.
+If you like the straight-to-the-point, easy-to-use information I provide, consider purchasing one or all of my sailing/sailboat guides.
+I aim to make it easier to get out sailing.
+The industry is full of disingenuous marine salespeople eager to take money from newbies…salty sea dogs make ‘youngsters’ (aged 20 to 70) feel awkward because they don’t know a particular sailing term…and sailing books are full of complicated equations, charts, and explanations.

 I make things simple.
 I help readers to avoid being conned, feeling awkward and/or wasting time!
 And…I write about ways for you to make it easier to get out sailing.
 Enough said – check out my sailing guides now.